 However, due to the small portion of the hashpower you will supply to the pool, your share of the coinbase rewards will be miniscule.
 Joining a smaller pool will give you a larger share of the rewards, but payouts will be less frequent because the pool will discover less blocks.

 There are also some more technical considerations that will guide your decision.
-You will require a fast internet connection with low latency in pinging the pool to share data.
+If you are taking the DIY approach will require a fast internet connection with low latency in pinging the pool to share data.

 Any delay in receiving data can waste precious time in searching for a solution to the next block.
 You ideally want a ping of under 200ms and as close to zero as possible.